marchenko-devpro/terraform-workshop/GCP/Case00/README.md

 Create a simple VM

 ## Initial configuration.
- Since each project has specific environment variable we want you to configure .tfvars file
+ Since each project has specific environment variables we want you to configure .tfvars file

 Please set the following variables